What are the 4 planes of development?

 Community involvement and cosmic education are taken a step further in this plane.
 Extended community projects are one of the ways this occurs.
 Volunteering for a few months at a homeless shelter is an example of a long-term community project.

-The self confidence and self-discipline developed in the earlier years has given these teens the tools they need to carry out these projects.
+The self-confidence and self-discipline developed in the earlier years have given these teens the tools they need to carry out these projects.

 The fourth plane of development: Ages 18-24